grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 Maybe.
 However, I have reservations with *Onyx Publishing* themselves.
 Their audience seems to consist mostly of hardcore WoD fans who are willing to fork out cash on Kickstarters and expensive print-on-demand editions.
 (No shade here, I'm one of them.)
 However, this leads to derivative and lengthy works, filled with tedious lore that lacks much of the inventiveness of the original games, published to feed an insatiable hunger for nostalgic content regardless of quality.
 These works are impenetrable, obscure and, well, a bit crusty.
 They aren't really addressing new players.
 And urban horror must be, if it is anything, stylish and desirable and *new*.

+*White Wolf's* real product was cool.
+The appeal of the games were that they were designed and illustrated by people cooler than you.
+Whether that's actually true or not, that was the impression left, and that's why people played them: to get a taste of that cool.

 Can *Curseborne* escape this trap?
 Can *Onyx Publishing* be stylish and desirable and new?

 It's a question that fills me with existential dread, because the lingering subtext here, the awful suspicion, is: can *anyone* my age  create something stylish and desirable and new?

 Good question but, more importantly, why is *Curseborne* important?
 Well, *Onyx Path Publishing* has its own, particular style of urban horror.
 I might find it a bit busy but it has lots of interesting qualities, and I think it contributes to ???.
 And *Curseborne* is make-or-break for *Onyx Path*.
 I just hope they can survive the conversion to their own IP, because I'm fascinated to see where they go with this.

 **Chapter 1: The World.** The book starts off with a description of the setting, and we are introduced to the concept of the cursed world.
 Every bad thing in the world is the .
 Clever reimagining "our world but darker" trope